yamenK/Java-8-Reference/README.md

  }
 ```

-Supplier: returns an object without being supplied an argument
+**Supplier**: returns an object without being supplied an argument
 ```java
 @FunctionalInterface
 public interface Supplier<T> {
    public T get();
 }
 ```
-Primitive Interface: A set of primitive interfaces that mirror the above interfaces.These are provided to avoid performance degradation to auto boxing/unboxing.
+**Primitive Interface**: A set of primitive interfaces that mirror the above interfaces.These are provided to avoid performance degradation to auto boxing/unboxing.
 example:
 ```java
 @FunctionalInterface